jgalluzzi/blog/README.md

 Banging my head around AWS in the start of a new home lab.

-Just spent 20 minutes trying tp download a .deb via curl with bad info on how to do it from Bing AI.
+Just spent 20 minutes trying to download a .deb via curl with bad info on how to do it from Bing AI.
+Apparently wget works too instead.

 I was trying
 ```